 You’ll never fangirl over your favorite author’s work the same way ever again!

 Of all the movies based on books, there are probably none more contentious than Pride And Prejudice adaptations.

 Jane Austen’s classic novel sets a high bar, widely considered to be the most beloved book in English literature; any production team willing to take that on better be up to the challenge.

-The passion between the two leads smolders on screen, as much as Elizabeth Bennett’s and Mr. Darcy’s does on the page.
+The passion between the two leads smolders on screen, as much as Elizabeth Bennett’s and Mr. Darcy’s do on the page.

 24. Gone Girl (2014)

 It’s particularly hard for writers and directors of books turned into movies to maintain the suspense and tension of a big twist ending.